Challenges and Opportunities of Gravitational Wave Searches above 10 kHz: Sources of Gravitational Waves at High Frequencies

 where we have introduced the total mass of the binary $M = m_1 + m_2$ and $M_\odot$ denotes the solar mass.
 Frequencies in the range $10^4$--$\SI{e15}{Hz}$ correspond to a primordial BH mass range $10^{-12}$--$\SI{e-1}{M_\odot}$.
 In particular, the planetary-mass range, in which recent detections of star and quasar microlensing events \citep{Niikura:2019kqi, Hawkins:2020zie, 2019ApJ...885...77B, Mroz:2024mse} allow a PBH fraction of $f_{\rm PBH} \sim 0.01$, could be probed in a novel and independent way with GWs.

 A good estimate of the GW strain produced by a circular PBH binary at a given frequency $f$ can be obtained at zeroth post-Newtonian (0-PN) order \citep{Maggiore:1900zz,Antelis:2018sfj}:\footnote{We assume that GW emission is the dominant effect driving binary evolution.
-While accretion can speed up binary evolution (also enhancing the merger rates \citep{Ali-Haimoud:2017rtz,DeLuca:2020qqa}), it is typically small in the subsolar mass range of interest here (see e.g.\ \cite{Ricotti:2007au}).}
+While accretion can speed up binary evolution (also enhancing the merger rates \citep{Ali-Haimoud:2017rtz,DeLuca:2020qqa}), it is typically small in the subsolar mass range of interest here (see e.g.\ \cite{Ricotti:2007au}).} \footnote{\reply{Throughout this section we neglect cosmological redshift effects.
+As illustrated in Fig.~\ref{fig:sharkfin}, the mergers considered here occur at distances of at most $\mathcal{O}(10)$~Mpc, corresponding to redshifts $z \sim 10^{-3}$.
+At such low redshifts, cosmological corrections (e.g., redshifting of the chirp mass or luminosity distance) are negligible. }}

 where $G$ is Newton's constant; $M_c \equiv (m_1 m_2)^{3/5}/(m_1+m_2)^{1/5}$ is the chirp mass of a binary with constituent masses $m_1$, $m_2$; $D$ is the luminosity distance from the binary to the observer; $\psi$ is a phase; and $Q(\theta,\phi,\varphi)$ is a function that depends on the position of the binary with respect to the detector, and the angle $\varphi$ between the normal of the orbit and the line of sight.
-In the second line of \cref{eq:strainPBHs} we have fixed $m_1 = m_2 \equiv m_{\rm PBH}$.
-This modeling of the GW signal only describes the inspiral phase of the binary roughly until the ISCO frequency is reached.
+In the second line of \cref{eq:strainPBHs} we have fixed $m_1 = m_2 \equiv m_{\rm PBH}$. \reply{Throughout this section we consider quasi-circular orbits.
+This is justified by the fact that PBH binaries typically form at high redshift and undergo long periods of GW-driven evolution, which efficiently circularizes their orbits before they become observable.} This modeling of the GW signal only describes the inspiral phase of the binary roughly until the ISCO frequency is reached.
 While it neglects the merger and the ringdown part of the signal, it is sufficient for the present purposes as only the GW signal produced during the inspiral phase can last for a sufficiently long time to allow for a potential detection.

 A crucial quantity for determining detection prospects for GWs from PBH binaries is the time, or the number of orbital cycles $N_\text{cycles}$, the GW signal spends within a given frequency interval.
 As discussed in \cref{sec:sensitivity-transients}, this time may in particular be shorter than the integration time of the detector, limiting the sensitivity.
 For an equal mass PBH binary ($m_1 = m_2 = m_{\rm PBH}$) and assuming energy loss is dominated by GW emission,\footnote{Environmental effects such as the presence of accretion disks could speed up binary evolution, but are expected to be subdominant in the subsolar mass range.} $N_{\rm cycles}$ is given by \citep{Moore:2014sen}